aubble/goTunneLS/README.md

 Outside of the array of nodes this is the other variable.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
 Use /dev/stdout or /dev/stderr to output to terminal when needed.

 ##Configuring certificates and keys
-TLS works with certificates and asymmetric cryptography.
-If you don't understand what it is, google it for now and get a decent understanding to continue.
+TLS works with certificates and asymmetric cryptography. //TODO EXPLAIN it

 I've already setup a openssl.cnf that should setup the correct openssl options for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.